Unit 2 - Practice Quiz

 Laws of Friction Medium

-B. Opposite to the direction of the applied force.
+A. Perpendicular to the applied force.

-C. In the direction of the applied force.
+B. In the direction of the applied force.

-D. Perpendicular to the applied force.
+D. Opposite to the direction of the applied force.

 41 A block of weight rests on a rough inclined plane of inclination .
 If the angle of friction is and , the minimum horizontal force required to keep the block in equilibrium (preventing it from sliding down) is given by: